nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 #. |connect_terminal|
 #.
 Optionally, connect the RTT console to display debug messages.
 See :ref:`peripheral_uart_debug`.
 #.
 Reset the kit.
 #.
-Observe that LED 1 is blinking and that the device is advertising with the device name that is configured in :option:`CONFIG_BT_DEVICE_NAME`.
+Observe that **LED 1** is blinking and that the device is advertising with the device name that is configured in :option:`CONFIG_BT_DEVICE_NAME`.
 #.
 Observe that the text "Starting Nordic UART service example" is printed on the COM listener running on the computer.
 #.
 Connect to the device using nRF Connect for Mobile.
-   Observe that LED 2 is on.
+   Observe that **LED 2** is on.
 #.
-Optionally, pair/bond with the device with MITM protection.
+Optionally, pair or bond with the device with MITM protection.
 This requires :ref:`RTT connection <testing_rtt_connect>`.
-   To confirm pairing/bonding, press Button 1 on the device and accept the passkey value on the smartphone.
+   To confirm pairing or bonding, press **Button 1** on the device and accept the passkey value on the smartphone.
 #.
-In the app, observe that the services are shown in the connected device.
+In the application, observe that the services are shown in the connected device.
 #.
 Select the UART RX characteristic value in nRF Connect.
-   You can write hexadecimal ASCII values to the UART RX and get the text displayed on the COM listener.
+   You can write to the UART RX and get the text displayed on the COM listener.
 #.
-Type '30 31 32 33 34 35 36 37 38 39' (the hexadecimal value for the string "0123456789") and tap **write**.
+Type '0123456789' and tap :guilabel:`Write`.
    Verify that the text "0123456789" is displayed on the COM listener.
 #.
 To send data from the device to your phone or tablet, enter any text, for example, "Hello", and press Enter to see it on the COM listener.
-   Observe that a notification with the corresponding ASCII values is sent to the peer on handle 0x12.
+   Observe that a notification is sent to the peer.
-   For the string "Hello", the notification is '48 65 6C 6C 6F'.
 #.
 Disconnect the device in nRF Connect.
-   Observe that LED 2 turns off.
+   Observe that **LED 2** turns off.

 Dependencies
 ************